Robotic Contact Juggling

-This paper requires orthogonal parameterizations of surfaces, and while any smooth surface can be locally represented this way, deriving orthogonal parameterizations can be cumbersome.
-We have used non-orthogonal parameterizations for simulating the second-order kinematics by defining local orthogonal frames at each point on the surface, but the dynamics derivation in Section~\ref{sec:rolling_dynamics} would need to be modified to relax the orthogonality assumption.

-Future research could process an object defined by a point-cloud, automatically generate an atlas of coordinate charts that cover the surface, and plan contact juggling with stabilizing feedback controllers through multiple coordinate charts.
+This paper introduces modeling, motion planning, and feedback control for robotic contact juggling, validated in experiments in two dimensions and simulations in three dimensions.
+Directions for future work include experimental implementation in three dimensions, improved sensing and feedback control, more flexible surface parameterizations, and integration of contact juggling into more general nonprehensile control frameworks.

-\subsubsection{Feedback Control}
+\subsection{Feedback Control}

-Our approach to feedback control relies on estimating the contact parameters on the object and hand.
+We use simple LQR controllers that can easily run at high speeds, e.g., 1000~Hz in our implementation.
+These controllers rely on estimates of the contact parameters on the object and hand.
 In this paper, we rely on vision to estimate the contacts, but tactile sensing could be employed in addition, particularly when coupled with contact state observers~\cite{Jia1998}.
-We showed one example of feedback control but there are many areas for extending feedback control for rolling objects.
-Our method utilizes a linearized LQR controller to stabilize planned trajectories and balance states which results in a simple feedback law given by Eq.~\eqref{feedbackControl} that can easily run at high speeds (1000~Hz in our implementation).
-This method requires knowledge of the contact coordinates which are difficult to estimate for general, 3D rolling motions.
-Hardware such as manipulators equipped with contact location sensing could help address this, especially if combined with an observability model such as the one developed in \cite{Jia1998}.
-Other feedback methods such as energy-based feedback controllers could be used to stabilize trajectories as well, and may avoid the need for estimating specific contact states \cite{Cefalo2006}.
+Other feedback methods such as energy-based feedback controllers could be used to stabilize trajectories, and in some cases they may eliminate the need to estimate contact locations \cite{Cefalo2006}.